Waldo Hunt: Biography

 In the late 1960s, Hallmark bought Graphics International, and Hunt next founded Intervisual Books to produce pop-up and movable books.
 Hunt became known as the "King of the Pop-Ups," and was considered by many to be "the father of the modern pop-up book industry" for his work in pioneering pop-up interactive books.
 His companies dominated the pop-up book business from the 1960s until the late 1990s.
-By 1996, Intervisual Books had published 1,000 movable books.
-Hunt's personal favorites included best-sellers, The Human Body by David Pelham, Haunted House by Jan Pieńkowski with paper engineering by Tor Lokvig, and How Many Bugs in a Box? by David A. Carter.
+By 1996, Intervisual Books had published 1,000 movable books and pop-up advertisements.
+Among his books, Hunt's personal favorites included best-sellers, The Human Body by David Pelham, Haunted House by Jan Pieńkowski with paper engineering by Tor Lokvig, and How Many Bugs in a Box? by David A. Carter.
 In its obituary of Hunt, The New York Times wrote that Hunt was "almost single-handedly responsible" for the revival of the pop-up book in the United States and noted:"On the flat, foursquare pages of a printed book, Waldo H. Hunt could part the Red Sea.
 He could make hearts beat, lungs fill and bones rattle.
 He could make dinosaurs rear up, ships set sail and bats quiver in belfries."

 Cynthia Burlingham, director of the UCLA Grunwald Center for the Graphic Arts at the Hammer Museum, said of Hunt, "He was such an important publisher of pop-up books who really advanced them technically.
 The pop-up designers who worked for him were amazing creative engineers."

 In addition to producing pop-up works, he was a significant collector of pop-up and other movable books, amassing 4,000 antique and contemporary titles.
 Hunt's extensive collection was the basis for a 2002 exhibit, Pop Up!
 500 Years of Movable Books, at the Los Angeles Central Library.